learn-co-curriculum/dsc-one-to-many-and-many-to-many-joins-lab/README.md

-## Customers and their Orders (a One-to-Many join)
+## Customers and Their Orders (a One-to-Many Join)

-Return a DataFrame with all of the customer contacts (first and last names) along with details for each of the customers' order numbers, order dates, and statuses.
+Select all of the customer contacts (first and last names) along with details for each of the customers' order numbers, order dates, and statuses.

 ```python